 Industry 4.0 (IR 4.0) comprises a multitude of technologies, from augmented reality to additive manufacturing to cybersecurity.

 When you Google “Industry 4.0”, though, you’ll mostly find articles around the Industrial Internet of Things (IIoT).
 This is probably because IR4.0’s end goal of real time decision making hinges on connected smart machines and products.
-The problem is that this leads businesses to believe they need to deploy IIoT first, not realizing they will see limited return on this investment until they’ve put a contextual platform in place first.
+The problem is that this leads businesses to believe they need to deploy IIoT first, not realizing they will see limited return on this investment until they've put a will see limited return on this investment until they’ve put a contextual platform in place.

 What’s a contextual platform?
-Think about it like this: When a sensor signals that a machine may fail, your decision on how to handle it and the speed at which you can make that decision can have a significant impact on the facility’s operating cost and revenue.
+Think about it like this: When a sensor signals that a machine may fail, your decision on how to handle it and the speed at which you can make that decision impacts cost and revenue.
 To make a well-informed decision as quickly as possible, you need details around the machine’s maintenance history, spare part requirements, and the system it’s connected to—all at your fingertips.

 Let’s change that.